Good News in History, February 9 - Good News Network

-19 years ago today, the first annual Random Acts of Kindness Week began.
+20 years ago today, the first annual Random Acts of Kindness Week began.
 Originally, the idea to “practice random acts of kindness and senseless acts of beauty” came to Anne Herbert while sitting in a Sausalito cafe during the 1980s.
-She wrote a 1991 book about it, for ages 7 and up.
-This year, in 2017, the week-long campaign will start Feb.
-17th.
+After writing the idea on a napkin, she wrote a 1991 book about it, for ages 7 and up.
+This year, the week-long campaign will run from February 11-17.
 (1998)

+Unrelated to Ms. Herbert, the Random Acts of Kindness Foundation provides free K-12 lesson plans that teach kids important social emotional skills.
+(Featured photo by Deepak Saini on Facebook)

 MORE Good News on this Date: